Myth-OS/MythOS-Documentation/Declarations.md

 We must walk our talk, and in fact, maybe better not to talk before we are walking.

-3 - **UNITY IN DIVERSITY / INTEGRATE DIVERSE PERSPECTIVES**:
+3 - **EMPATHIC CIVILIZATION**

+“The most important question facing humanity is this: Can we reach global empathy in time to avoid the collapse of civilization and save the Earth?” ~ Jeremy Rifkin, The Empathic Civilization: The Race To Global Consciousness In A World In Crisis

+Unity in Diversity.

 Integrate diverse perspectives and value systems.

 Healthy natural ecologies (forests, jungles, oceans) thrive by a diversity of species living in balance.
 The same is true for social ecologies where the values and perspectives of many different kinds of people can be regarded with balance in a totality.

 The sum is greater than the parts.